This post may contain affiliate links. Please see my disclosure policy for details.

 As well as all of those buildings, you’ll also find a huge planned garden which was inspired by both Arabic and French influences.

 The Royal Palace of Fez was built all the way back in the 13th century, in the Fes el Jadid quarter of the city.

 This area was established as the “New Fez” with the rise of the Marinid dynasty who took over the throne in 1276.

 However, most of what we see today was a palace constructed from the 17th – 20th century.
 When the Alouite Sultans started to invest in the city.

 The main reconstruction was in 1864, when Sultan Mohammed ben Abdallah replaced the old palace created by Sultan Muhamad IV.

 This was when Morocco was controlled by France.
 Therefore they wanted the Sultan to move into the palace in support of the new alliance.

 After Morocco gained its independence in 1956, Fes Palais Royal still remained as the official royal residence of the King of Morocco.

-Shortly afterwards, King Hassan II restored the entranceways and built a new grand square or Mechouar.
+Shortly afterward, King Hassan II restored the entranceways and built a new grand square or Mechouar.

 This was called Place des Alaouites and the fabulous golden gates were constructed here in 1969 – 71.